Runroom/SortableBehaviorBundle/README.md

-pixSortableBehaviorBundle
+SortableBehaviorBundle
 =========================

-Offers a sortable feature for your Symfony2 admin listing
+Offers a sortable feature for your Symfony admin listing

 ### SonataAdminBundle implementation